IIT-EnergySystemModels/openTEPES/README.rst

 *Simplicity and Transparency in Power Systems Planning*

-The openTEPES model has been developed at the [Instituto de Investigación Tecnológica (IIT)](https://www.iit.comillas.edu/index.php.en) of the [Universidad Pontificia Comillas](https://www.comillas.edu/en/).
+The openTEPES model has been developed at the `Instituto de Investigación Tecnológica (IIT) <https://www.iit.comillas.edu/index.php.en>`_ of the `Universidad Pontificia Comillas <https://www.comillas.edu/en/>`_.

 **openTEPES** determines the investment plans of new facilities (generators, ESS and lines) for supplying the forecasted demand at minimum cost.
 Tactical planning is concerned with time horizons of 10-20 years.
 Its objective is to evaluate the future generation, storage and network needs.